 We expect all new and changed code to include tests for the new or changed behavior.
 Having as complete a set of tests as possible is important so we can have confidence that when we make a change in one place, we haven't broken something else.

-RapidSMS uses nose to run its test suite and provides several configuration options and entry points for continuous integration.
+RapidSMS provides several configuration options and entry points for continuous integration.
 The unit tests can be run in the current python environment or automated to run in several environments and can include coverage reports.

 19.5.1 Quickstart